By Dr. Jim Dahle, WCI Founder

 - CME expenses,

 Now, compare the two values.
-If one is obviously dramatically superior to the other, you're done (or at least can use that in ongoing negotiations.)
+If one is dramatically superior to the other, you're done (or at least you can use that in ongoing negotiations).
 If not, then choose the job based on other factors.

-As a general rule, for a physician with an income near the median physician income in the $200-225K range, I would estimate that a typical independent contractor job ought to pay about 10% more in order to be equal to the typical employee job.
-But that rule of thumb is worth about what you paid for it as there is so much variation out there.
+As a general rule for a physician with an income near the median physician income in the $250,000 range, I would estimate that a typical independent contractor job ought to pay about 10% more to be equal to the typical employee job.
+But that rule of thumb is worth about what you paid for it since there is so much variation out there.

 The Best of Both Worlds

 What do you think?
-Are you paid on a W-2, 1099, K-1 or all of the above?
-What do you like about it, not like about it?
+Are you paid on a W-2, 1099, K-1, or all of the above?
+What do you like about it, and what don't you like about it?
 What would you recommend to other physicians?
 Comment below!

 I have questions on the self employment tax.
 I work as a 1099 and as an employee.
 I’ve maxed out my social security taxes as an employee ($7,347).
 If I earned an additional $50,000 as a 1099, will I only be responsible for the 2.9% medicare portion of the self-employment tax since I’ve paid the max SS tax already?